How do I check my coding notice?

 Jake works for the local leisure centre in Wales.
 He starts to receive a second salary from a new job he takes on, working a few evenings in a cafe.
 Code BR is to be operated on the new job.

-Each monthly payment of £200 he receives at the cafe is taxed at the basic rate of 20% so Jake actually gets £160 in his hand.
+Each monthly payment of £200 he receives at the cafe is taxed at the basic rate of 20%, so after tax of £40, Jake actually gets £160 in his hand.

 Milly has a job in a factory and lives in England.
 She has other income as well, which uses up her personal allowance.
 Milly has received a coding notice showing that her employer must operate code 0T against her factory wages.
 Her pay before tax for 2018/19 is £1,000 a month, but she will have no allowances to set against the amount she receives.
 So Milly will be taxed on the full £1,000 at 20% basic rate and she will have tax of £200 to pay each month.